breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 }
 ```

-Basically, this algorithm has to variables to consider: feelsLikeHitByTrain and youWereHitByTrain.
+Basically, this algorithm has two variables to consider: `feelsLikeHitByTrain` and `youWereHitByTrain`.
-Our job as developers is to sit down and try to prepare a strategy to come up with an algorithm that solves a problem.
+Our job as developers is to sit down and try to prepare a strategy and come up with an algorithm that solves a problem.

 ## `AND` and `OR` operators